myrastrickland13/HTML-and-CSS-Projects/README.md

 ### Thailand Travels Site

 This is an example page of a travle site for Thailand.
 This was created using HTML and styled with CSS.
-It includes a navbar linking you to photo containers of resorts, then destinations that can be visited, and a contact form.
+It includes a navbar linking you to photo containers of resorts, then destinations that can be visited, an embedded travel video, and a contact form.

 ### Movie Theater Site